Overview of Load Balancing

 - health check

-A test to confirm the availability of backend servers.
+A health check is a test to confirm the availability of backend servers.
 A health check can be a request or a connection attempt.
 Based on a time interval you specify, the load balancer applies the health check policy to continuously monitor backend servers.
 If a server fails the health check, the load balancer takes the server temporarily out of rotation.
 If the server subsequently passes the health check, the load balancer returns it to the rotation.

 You configure your health check policy when you create a backend set.
 You can configure TCP-level or HTTP-level health checks for your backend servers.